Frankfurt

-Frankfurt am Main (Note: /ˈfræŋk.fɜːrt/ FRANK-furt, /USalsoˈfræŋk.fʊərt/ FRANK-foort; /de/; Hessian: Frangford am Maa /und/.) (lit.
-'Frank ford on the (Note: an dem → am) Main'), commonly referred to simply as Frankfurt, is the most populous city in the German state of Hesse.
+Frankfurt am Main, (Note: /ˈfræŋk.fɜːrt/ FRANK-furt, /USalsoˈfræŋk.fʊərt/ FRANK-foort; /de/; Hessian: Frangford am Maa /und/.) usually shortened to Frankfurt, is the most populous city in the German state of Hesse.
 Its 778,589 inhabitants as of 2025 make it the fifth-most populous city in Germany.
-(Note: after Berlin, Hamburg, Munich and Cologne) Located in the foreland of the Taunus on its namesake Main, the city forms a continuous conurbation with Offenbach am Main; its urban area has a population of over 2.7 million.
+(Note: After Berlin, Hamburg, Munich and Cologne) Located in the foreland of the Taunus on its namesake river Main, the city forms a continuous conurbation with Offenbach; its urban area has a population of more than 2.7 million.
 Frankfurt is the heart of the larger Rhine-Main metropolitan region, which has a population of more than 5.8 million and is Germany's second-largest metropolitan region after the Rhine-Ruhr region.
-Home to the European Central Bank, the city serves as one of the four institutional seats of the European Union (alongside Brussels, Luxembourg and Strasbourg).
-Frankfurt is classified as a GaWC Alpha world city.
+Home to the European Central Bank, the city serves as one of the four institutional seats of the European Union.
+Frankfurt is classified by the GaWC as an Alpha world city.

-Frankfurt was a city state, the Free City of Frankfurt, for nearly five centuries, and was one of the most important cities of the Holy Roman Empire, as a site of Imperial coronations; it lost its sovereignty upon the collapse of the empire in 1806, regained it in 1815 and then lost it again in 1866, when it was annexed (though neutral) by the Kingdom of Prussia.
+Frankfurt was first mentioned in a document in 794 and has been an imperial city since 1372.
+Frankfurt was a city state, the Free City of Frankfurt, for nearly five centuries, and was one of the most important cities of the Holy Roman Empire, as a site of Imperial coronations; it lost its sovereignty upon the collapse of the empire in 1806, regained it in 1815 and then lost it again in 1866, when it was annexed by the Kingdom of Prussia following the Austro-Prussian War.
 It has been part of the state of Hesse since 1945.
 Frankfurt is culturally, ethnically and religiously diverse, with half of its population, and a majority of its young people, having a migrant background.
 A quarter of the population consists of foreign nationals, including many expatriates.
 In 2015, Frankfurt was home to 1,909 ultra high-net-worth individuals, the sixth-highest number of any city.